hojjatjokar/YDKJS-Review/scope-closures/chapter1/Questions.md

     - `with` keyword

 20. ### What's best practice to cheating lexical scope?

     Neither of these techniques should be used—they're both dangerous and confusing, and you should be using strict-mode (where they're disallowed) anyway.
 But it's important to be aware of them in case you run across them in some programs.

 21. ### How eval() function cheat lexical scope?

     The eval(..) function receives a string of code to compile and execute on the fly during the program runtime.
-If that string of code has a var or function declaration in it, those declarations will modify the current scope that the eval(..) is currently executing in:
+If that string of code has a var or function declaration in it, those declarations will modify the current scope that the eval(..) is currently executing in

 22. ### Explain this snippet of code?

     ```
         function badIdea() {
             eval("var oops = 'Ugh!';");